What Are Bloodworm And Jokers: Best Winter Fishing Bait Ever?

 Can I Fish With Bloodworms And Jokers From The Aquarium Store?

-Yes, aquarium shops have a good supply of bloodworms as they are used for feeding fish in home fish tanks.
+Yes, aquarium shops have a good supply of bloodworms as they are used to feed fish in home fish tanks.
 They are perfect for fishing use and are always fresh.

 How Much Leam Do I Add To Jokers?